noec764/erpnext/docs/dooks/manufacturing/articles/open-work-orders.md

 # Open Work Order Report

-We can easily identify the progress of manufacturing of certain items in our organizations using Open Work Orders in Dooks.
+We can easily identify the progress of manufacturing of certain items in our organizations using Open Work Orders in Dokie.

 <img class="screenshot" alt="Sales Funnel" src="/docs/assets/img/manufacturing/open-work-order.png">